ccoakley/dbcbet/README.md

 dbcbet
 ======

-Design by Contract with declarative Bounded Exhaustive Testing
+Design by Contract with Declarative Bounded Exhaustive Testing

 Design-by-Contract (DbC) is a language feature introduced in Eiffel.
 Though object-oriented, contracts are orthogonal to its type system: